lmcaron/LCDmenu/README.md

 # LCDmenu
-Template to setup a page navigation in menus with 16x2 LCD display and Arduino.[/n] Include a function to set the value displayed in the menu.
+Template to setup a page navigation in menus with 16x2 LCD display and Arduino.[\n] Include a function to set the value displayed in the menu.

 Use 2 buttons right/left to navigate